kettubot/kettu-docs/Privacy Policy.md

 ## Usage of data

-Kettu stores data for the sole purpose of providing the advertised functionality either within Discord or through the website & API.
+Kettu stores data for the sole purpose of providing the advertised functionality for its services, within Discord or through the website & API.

-At no point is any data, PII or not, shared with third party services.
+At no point is any data shared with third party services.
+We take particular care in this regard for Personally Identifiable Information.

 Access of data through Kettu's API is closely restricted to only allow access where required for essential functionality.